-- Bring condoms and if you choose to have intercourse, make sure you wear one.
+- Bring condoms and if you choose to have sex, make sure you wear one.
 Alcohol and other drug use can impair your judgment on safe sex practices.

 - If you’re planning to stay longer in the Netherlands, you should have your drugs tested.
 That is possible here!
 However, you can only have drugs samples tested which are bought in the Netherlands.
 Take a look at www.drugs-test.nl to see where you can have your drugs tested.
 Please note that it may take a week before you get the results of your test.

 Party!
 Think for yourself, care about others